Connect with others who understand.

 What Is an MS Relapse?

-Worsening of previous MS symptoms or the onset of new symptoms that last more than 24 hours and occur at least 30 days after a previous flare-up ended is considered a relapse, also called an attack or exacerbation.
-Relapses occur when inflammation causes new lesions to form due to damage to myelin, the protective coating on nerves.
+A relapse refers to a period of worsening MS symptoms or the onset of new ones that last more than 24 hours and occur at least 30 days after a previous flare-up.
+Relapses occur when inflammation (not caused by infection) causes new lesions to form due to damage to myelin, the protective coating on nerves.

 Typically, a relapse develops over 24 to 48 hours and reaches its full severity within several days.
 The frequency and severity of relapses vary among people with MS.

-In relapsing-remitting multiple sclerosis (RRMS) — the most common type of MS — a relapse can last days, weeks, or even months.
+In relapsing-remitting MS (RRMS) — the most common type of MS — a relapse can last days, weeks, or even months.
 Then, during remission, symptoms calm down or go away entirely.
-Relapses can also occur in secondary progressive MS, in which disability from MS gradually gets worse, rather than going into remission.
+Relapses can also occur in secondary progressive MS (SPMS), in which disability from MS gradually gets worse, rather than going into remission.
+If you've had a past episode of clinically isolated syndrome (CIS) — a nerve disorder related to MS — and then a relapse, you should contact your doctor about being tested for MS.

 How To Know When a Relapse Is an Emergency

 If your new or worsening symptoms last more than 24 hours, you should first discuss them with your neurologist.
 If you can’t reach your doctor directly, speak to a nurse or a physician assistant.
-In many cases, a relapse may be characterized by mild symptoms, such as tingling or numbness, that don’t need treatment or by more severe symptoms that can be treated outside of a hospital.
+In many cases, a relapse may be characterized by mild symptoms, such as tingling or numbness, that don’t need treatment.
+You may also experience more severe symptoms that can be treated outside of a hospital.

 Symptoms are considered serious and in need of hospital treatment if they prevent you from eating or drinking, caring for yourself, or walking.
-Symptoms that may require hospitalization include:
+Symptoms of a severe relapse that may require hospitalization include:

 • Disabling pain